 In Ireland, most people love a good biscuit.
-You probably imagine your eating them just because they taste good.
-Lets explore why they can actually be the key to happiness.
+You probably imagine you are eating them just because they taste good.
+Let us explore why they can temporarily be the key to happiness.

 Imagine you are watching a race, there are eight competitors in the race.
 Seven are trained athletes and one of them is a little old man, lets call him Tim even though his origin might suggest otherwise.